192.168.0.1 wireless network setting and connection wizard

-IP address 192.168.0.1 is the address of some home-use broadband router, it’s mainly the default value of a variety of D-Link and Netgear model routers.
-And you can change it using the network router management console at any time.
+IP address 192.168.0.1 is the address of some home-use broadband router, it’s mainly the default value of a variety of D-Link and Netgear routers.
+And you can change it by using the router management console at any time.
 192.168.0.1 is a private IPv4 network address.
-Home-use router can use it to set up the default gateway.
-In this router, you can access its management console through a web browser at http://192.168.0.1.
-If routers or any computer of any brand on the local network get some problem, you can use this address or similar private IPv4 address(eg, 192.168.1.1) to solve it.
-It is suggested that any IP address on the network, only one piece of equipment to use 192.168.0.1, in order to avoid address conflicts.
+Home-use routers can be configured to use this address as their default gateway, which also means router login address.
+In the router, you can access its management console through a web browser at http://192.168.0.1.
+If routers or any computer of any brand on the local network get some problems, you can login to this address or similar private IPv4 address(eg, 192.168.1.1 or 10.0.0.1) to solve it.
+It is suggested that only one piece of equipment is allowed to use 192.168.0.1 in the local network in order to avoid address conflicts.

 Why can’t I get access to 192.168.0.1?